 - Date unknown (station established 1948).
 Active; focal plane 15 m (49 ft); one long white flash every 6 s.
 Approx. 12 m (39 ft) square skeletal tower, painted white.
-A photo is available, and Google has a satellite view.
+Carlos Collado has a photo, and Google has a satellite view.
 The Admiralty reported the light destroyed in 1992, but obviously it has been replaced.
 Located at the end of the pier at Pepillo Salcedo, a town close to the Haitian border.
 Site status unknown.
 Admiralty

 J5424; NGA 14244.

 - Date unknown (station established late 1940s(?)).
 Active; focal plane 20 m (66 ft); white light, 2 s on, 4 s

 off.
 Approx. 17 m (56 ft) "red tower, black lantern," according to NGA.
 No photo available, and the tower is not visible in Bing's satellite view of the station.

 This light was included on international lists as early as 1952.
 Located on the outermost islet of the Cayos de los Siete Hermanos, about 10 km (6 mi) off Punta Rusia, the northwestern corner

 of the Dominican Republic.
 Accessible only by boat; transportation is available from Punta Rusia.
 Site status unknown.
 Admiralty

 - Cayo Pablillo (Isla Cabrita, Isla Cabra) (1)